SubramanyaNR/platformatory.github.io/about.md

 layout: page
 bodyClass: page-about
 ---
-Platformatory Labs was founded by people with a passion for technology and proven track record of helping clients succeed.
-We are a team  of small , nimble and highely focused ang
+Platformatory Labs was founded by a team with a passion for technology and proven track record of helping clients succeed.
+We pride ourselves on being nimble and responsive to  their business needs.

 ## Ne verba patulosque numen vix libet